litch/run-rob/API.md

   -d '{"duration_secs": 5.0}'
 ```

+**Note:**
-**Note:** This endpoint blocks for the duration of the recording.
-The motor continues to maintain its target position during recording.
+- This endpoint blocks for the duration of the recording
+- The motor maintains its current target position (no position commands are sent during recording)
+- `timestamp_ms` is relative to recording start (0-based)
+- `timestamp_utc_micros` is absolute UTC time in microseconds since Unix epoch

 ## Control Parameters